MamaNyoSquad/mamanyosquad.github.io/README.md

-_Updated 6 May 2022 UTC_
+_Updated 5 June 2022 UTC_

 # Introduction

 **We are going open-source! :two_hearts:**

-This is the official GitHub repository for [#MamaNyoSquad](http://github.com/MamaNyoSquad), reliving the DOA hype through web presence among others!
-This brand is run by two people: [thebelovedmoon (G.Mgr)](http://github.com/thebelovedmoon) and [Emmannuel Ortega (SocWeb Mgr)](http://github.com/Ortega082)!
+This is the official GitHub repository for [#MamaNyoSquad](https://github.com/MamaNyoSquad), reliving the DOA hype through web presence among others!
+This brand is run by two people: [thebelovedmoon (G.Mgr)](https://github.com/thebelovedmoon) and [Emmannuel Ortega (SocWeb Mgr)](https://github.com/Ortega082)!

 # Why have you decided to go open-source?